xuankimtran/docs-1/pages/katalon-studio/docs/keyboard-shortcuts.md

         </tr>
         <tr>
             <td><kbd>Home</kbd>/<kbd>End</kbd></td>
-            <td>Jump to the beginning / end of indention.
+            <td>Jump to the beginning / end of indentation.
 Press
                 home twice to jump to the beginning of the current line</td>
         </tr>
         <tr>